 - Prevent collection actions.

 - Have a tax expert on your side.

 - Results aren’t guaranteed.

 - You will have to pay for the services.

 If you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.

 Dealing with the IRS is not an easy process.
-You can apply for any of the IRS relief programs without third party help.
-But if you’re tempted to use an outside intermediary, tread carefully: Tax relief scams are on the rise.
+You can apply for any of the IRS relief programs by yourself, but a tax professional can help.
+However, it is important to tread carefully.

 Tiffany Hsu no longer writes for SuperMoney.
 In addition to her work at SuperMoney, Tiffany covered breaking news for New York Times and economic news for The Los Angeles Times.
 She is a UC Berkeley graduate and earned an M.B.A. from Columbia University.